Sunday, April 19, 2009

 * Wider concourses.

-* Sight lines.
+* Betting sight lines.
 No longer do you have to go up a tunnel to see what's going on: You can see it from the concourses.

 * More and bigger bathrooms.
 This was a huge reason George wanted a new Stadium.

 * Legroom, glorious legroom.
 Neither the old Stadium nor Shea Stadium had sufficient legroom at the seats.
 I didn't realize just how much legroom the new Stadium had until I was already on the bus back home, and the woman next to me happened to be a Yankee Fan, and I mentioned it to her.
-(Don't get any ideas: She's not only married but much older.)
+(Sadly, she was not only married, but much older.)

-* The video screen.
+* Bigger video screen.
 Not that I especially cared, but it was an incredible high-definition picture.